abemscac/pies-doc/docs/react/reactive-values.md

 <Video src="/video/react/reactive-values_non-reactive.mov" />

 In this example, everytime the "Increment" button is clicked, the value of `count` will be incremented by 1.
-However, since `count` is **not** a reactive value, updating it will **not** cause the component to re-render, no matter how many times `count` changes.
+However, since `count` is a **not-reactive** value, updating it will **not** cause the component to re-render, no matter how many times `count` changes.

 But be careful, this does not mean the changes of a non-reactive value will never be reflected on the screen!
 Let's take a look at the following example: